Equinor consists of business areas, staffs and support divisions.

 The Chief Financial Officer (CFO) is the corporate controller with responsibility for the corporate finance functions.
 In addition, the CFO organisation manages the market perception of Equinor in Norwegian and international financial markets through active stakeholder management.
-The CFO drives performance within Equinor and provides professional support and advice.
-Chief Financial Officer Hans Jakob Hegge heads the CFO organisation.
+The CFO drives financial performance within Equinor and provides professional support and advice.
+Chief Financial OfficerUlrica Fearn heads the CFO organisation.

-Legal has the global functional responsibility for all legal matters related to the Equinor group’s business and corporate activities, overall responsibility for advising on all legal matters and ensuring that activities related to ethics and anti-corruption are well organised and conducted in a satisfactory manner.
+LEG has the global functional responsibility for all legal matters related to the Equinor group’s business and corporate activities, overall responsibility for advising on all legal matters and ensuring that activities related to ethics and anti-corruption are well organised and conducted in a satisfactory manner.

 Corporate Communication (CCOM)

 CCOM’s purpose is to protect and enhance Equinor’s reputation, supporting the company's effort to reach strategic goals.
 The function is responsible for media relations, internal communication, political and public affairs and brand communication, and advises the Board of Directors and senior management on communication issues.
 Corporate Communication is headed by Senior Vice President Jannik Lindbæk.